FirstLegoLeague/launcher/docs/userguide.md

 1. Start the `Launcher`
 1. Open the Tournament Setup page (role: admin, password:admin-pass)
     1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
-    1. Add your sponsor logos (Images / Add Image)
+    1. Add your sponsor logos (Images)
-    1. Load the schedule file or team list (Import / Import Schedule file)
+    1. Load the schedule file or team list (Import)
 1. Open the Scoreboard page
 1. Open the Timer page
-1. Open the Scoresheet (click `Scoring`)
+1. Open the Scoring page
+    1. Press New
     1. Enter the referee name (optional for admin or scorekeeper roles)
     1. Choose the table  (optional for admin or scorekeeper roles)
     1. Select the team from the dropdown list
-    1. Select the round from the list that appears to the right of the team list.
+    1. Select the round (practice #1 / ranking #1 / ranking #2 / ranking #3).
-    1. Score each mission, and let the technician sign the scoresheet
+    1. Score each mission, and have the technician sign the scoresheet
-    1. Press Submit
+    1. Press Done
-1. On the left of the `Scoring` tab, click the menu icon (3 horizontal lines that look like a hamburger)
+1. On the top left of the `Scoring` tab, click `Back to scores`
     1. The list of scores entered so far are shown
 1. The Scoreboard page shows the scores entered **for the current stage**.